arqtv/QBOX/README.md

 All hardware parts for this Project can be obtained from https://qbox.viota.io WORK IN PROGRESS

-This repo contains Installation Guides, LCD Drivers and Documentation for the QBox Products.
+This repo contains Installation Guides, LCD binaries and Documentation for the QBox Products.

 The hardware and firmware for this Project is Open Source and free to use without restriction.

-Credit and much thanks to Kieran and Isaac at Ideasonboard for their excellent work on the LCD overlays.
+Credit and much thanks to Kieran and Isaac at Ideasonboard for their excellent work on the LCD binaries.

 Please use at your own risk as no liability is assumed.
 See [Unlicensed](https://choosealicense.com/licenses/unlicense/) for more details.

-The Wiki contains the guides, drivers and more info.
+The Wiki contains the guides, binaries and more info.